 Balance of power

-Invisible line that mrks the extent of a state's territory
+Invisible line that marks the extent of a state's territory.

 A territory that is legally tied to a sovereign state rather than completely independent.

-A zone separating two states in which neighter state exercises political control.
+zone separating two states in which neither state exercises political control.

 Process of redrawing legislative boundaries for the purpose of benefiting the party in power.